On the first day of the year, Vietnamese people always avoid languages and actions that can bring misfortune.

 In some places in Vietnam, people will avoid showering and washing their hair on the first day of Tet (Mung 1) because they believe the knowledge and luck will be wash away.

-Also, don’t do laundry on the 1st day as well because it corresponds to the day of the Water God, the god of prosperity and proliferation, so discharging a lot of water will lead to a loss of personal happiness.
+Also, don’t do laundry on the 1st day because it corresponds to the day of the Water God, the god of prosperity and proliferation, so discharging a lot of water will lead to a loss of personal happiness.

 10. Don’t travel on the fifth day of Tet

-The fifth day of Tet is considered a bad day for moving so people refrain from travel far away from home.
+The fifth day of Tet is considered a bad day for moving, so people refrain from travel far away from home.